mayeco/patagonia/feature.md

      - Feature type
      - User story or acceptance criteria (if provided)
      - Any specific requirements or constraints
-   - Keep documentation minimal and focused
+   - Keep the documentation minimal and focused

 4. **DEVELOPER CONFIRMATION**:
    - Present the feature document draft